MicrosoftDocs/win32/desktop-src/WmiPJobObjProv/win32-namedjobobject.md

 ---
-Description: 'The Win32\_NamedJobObject&\#32;WMI class represents a kernel object that is used to group processes for controlling the life cycle and resources of the processes within the job object.
-Only the job objects that are named are instrumented.'
+Description: The Win32\_NamedJobObject&\#32;WMI class represents a kernel object that is used to group processes for controlling the life cycle and resources of the processes within the job object.
+Only the job objects that are named are instrumented.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '52f3520e-550b-4f96-8c4a-6ae5d2705302'
+ms.assetid: 52f3520e-550b-4f96-8c4a-6ae5d2705302
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_NamedJobObject class'
+title: Win32\_NamedJobObject class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_NamedJobObject class